LLVSGMV/Piloto2-Resilmesh-AWS/README.md

   - Prefer `TF_VAR_github_token` (environment variable), AWS SSM Parameter Store, or Secrets Manager.
 - **Keep `my_ips` strict.**
   - The security model relies on an allowlist; avoid `0.0.0.0/0`.
-- **Review exposed ports.**
-  - In `modules/network/main.tf`, `local.service_ports` defines which ports are opened to allowed IPs.
-- **SSM access**
-  - The instance role includes SSM Core.
-If you intend to use Session Manager, ensure the instance has outbound connectivity (it will, via the IGW + EIP) and that SSM endpoints are reachable.

----

-## Cost note (important)

-The EC2 root volume is configured as **gp3, encrypted, 1000 GiB**.
-This can be a significant cost driver.
-If you are validating the deployment or running short-lived tests, consider reducing `root_block_device.volume_size` in `modules/ec2/main.tf`.

 ---